Frequently Asked Questions

-A: We will notify you on June 16.
+A: We will notify you in mid-June.
 At this time, if accepted, you will receive a supplemental information form to choose the type of trip you want as well as to help us get to know you a little.
 You will also receive more information about financial assistance.
 The deadline to return the information form and payment will be included in your acceptance email.

 Q: How many people normally apply for Wilderness and how many are accepted?

-A: There will be 264 freshmen accepted to Wilderness Orientation.
+A: There will be 264 incoming students accepted to Wilderness Orientation.
 We typically receive more applications than we can accept, so the Tufts Connection website runs a lottery and creates a waitlist.
 As spots open up, people are accepted off the waitlist.
 This is not uncommon, so don’t lose hope if you’re waitlisted!

 Q: Is it possible to apply for multiple pre-orientations?